darvin/BookReader/Plugins/QuranReader/README.md

 - Synchronized recitation with the text
 - Audio playback control

-The QuranReader plugin uses recitations from everyayah.com and Quran.com API, and Quran recitations align data from quran-align.
+The QuranReader plugin uses recitations from [everyayah.com](https://everyayah.com) and [fawazahmed0/quran-api](https://github.com/fawazahmed0/quran-api), and Quran recitations align data from [cpfair/quran-align](https://github.com/cpfair/quran-align).

 You can select your preferred combination of recitation, translation, and transliteration from the settings screen.
 Once you have selected your preferences, the recitation will automatically synchronize with the text as you read.